glennlopez/MCSE.RRC/Scripts/README.md

 ---
 These scripts were made specifically for removing the "busy-work" out of lab configurations in class.
 Do not use these if you dont know how to manually configure the labs yourself.

-**WHEN USING THESE SCRIPTS RENAME YOUR NETWORK ADDAPTOR TO: "mcse"**
+**WHEN USING THESE SCRIPTS RENAME YOUR NETWORK ADAPTOR TO: "mcse"**
 > I will automate this later using [netsh](https://blogs.technet.microsoft.com/heyscriptingguy/2014/01/14/renaming-network-adapters-by-using-powershell)